Rive Blog

 Conditions

-Select the transition from the Any State to your first star state.
-Set its condition to Rating == 1.
-Do the same for the other transitions using the appropriate Rating value (e.g., set Rating == 2 for the second star and so on).
+Select the transition from the Any State to your first star state and set its condition to Rating == 1.
+Do the same for the other transitions (Rating == 2, Rating == 3, etc.).

 Listeners

-Tip: add a listener with your target already selected.
+Tip: Add a listener with your target already selected.
 It will automatically set the listener to use your selection as the target.

 You’re finished!
 Can you take this further?